django-cms/django-cms/docs/installation.rst

 ============

 * Python 2.5 (or a higher release of 2.x).
 2.4 might work, but is not supported.
 * Django 1.2.3 (or a higher release of 1.2).
-1.3 might work, but is not supported yet.
+1.3 might work, but is not yet supported.
 * South 0.7 or higher

 Apps